bena-tshishiku/bena-tshishiku.github.io/_teaching/2017-spring.md

 location: "Cambridge, USA"
 ---

-This course discussed the following topics:
+[Here](https://bena-tshishiku.github.io/files/topicscourse-2017.pdf) are (hand-written) notes from the course.

+This was a course on mapping class groups of surfaces.
+Topics included:

 1. Algebraic structure of mapping class groups
   * finite generation